CVS Caremark

 Career Site

-The company is one of the largest employers of pharmacists and nurse practitioners.
+The company employs 40,000 doctors, nurses, pharmacists and nurse practitioners.

 History